 Expected outcomes for graduates of the Master of Science in Ecological Teaching and Learning program.

-Because one of our goals is for our graduates to be well-prepared for their ecological teaching work, we track student progress and ensure continuous improvement through a system that includes competencies that link to state and professional standards.
-Key assignments are identified in every course, and faculty give students actionable feedback on their progress based on these assignments.
+Because one of our goals is for our graduates to be well-prepared for ecological teaching, we track student progress and ensure continuous improvement through a system that includes competencies that link to state and professional standards.
+Key assignments are identified in every course, based on which faculty give students actionable feedback on their progress.

 Teachers know and critically analyze the historical development, purposes, interdisciplinary nature, defining characteristics, and guiding principles of environmental and sustainability education.
 As a result, candidates will provide evidence to demonstrate an understanding of:The ecological, economic, and social dimensions of sustainability.The interconnectedness of and significant changes occurring within and among local to global ecological, economic, and social systems.How culture influences people’s interactions with the natural and built (human constructed) environment.